LeBron is Worth the Hype But Are the Lakers Ready?

 The Lakers, if nothing else, will be interesting.
 They are the same team you remember.
 LeBron will be in shape but what about everyone else?
 Dwight Howard has decided to join the party (as we all knew he would) but is he distracted?
 He has had a tumultuous Covid break.
 But he returns to Orlando and this time Orlando may be where he wins his first title.
 Talk about ironies.

-Second, the vets.
-When will Lance Stephenson implode?-oops, wrong question.
-When will Lance’s head blow up, how many games will it take?
+Other interesting characters.
+Can J.R. be consistent?
+Is Dion Waiters the best shooting guard on the roster?
+Or within the bubble atmosphere, will Dion explode?-oops, wrong question.
+When will Dion’s head blow up, how many games will it take?
 Does Kentavious Caldwell-Pope have a purpose?
-Is JaVale McGee better than his 14 minutes a game getting lobs says he is or is his mediocre footwork going to doom him to the bench while Kyle Kuzma takes over at center.
+Is JaVale McGee better than his 14 minutes a game or is his mediocre footwork going to doom him to the bench while Howard takes over?

 Carmelo In His First NBA Finals?

 Carmelo Anthony has had an unexpected career.
 He was beloved in Denver until he was hated.
 He was beloved in New York until he fatigued everyone.
 In OKC, he just didn’t fit in with their Big 3 concept.
 The Thunder misused Melo and he was frustrated and not himself.
 Or, he was an old player who didn’t have skills left.
 With the Rockets and buddy Chris Paul, it was a short marriage.